 Speaking to DJ Mag – after winning the Highest Techno award in 2019’s DJ Mag Top 100 DJs poll and landing the No.35 spot overall – the house and techno record producer and DJ, confirmed he’ll be playing Glastonbury 2020, saying: “We’ve got the 50 years of Glastonbury coming up, so I’m looking forward to be playing that, and that’s going to be something which is a landmark of Glastonbury musical history…”

 You can listen to Carl Cox’s interview below – he confirms playing Glastonbury at about the 3:35 time-mark.

-Cox has become somewhat of a regular at the Worthy Farm held event since 2016, and last played the iconic Festival this summer where he took to The Glade on Thursday, prior to a back to back set with Jamie Jones at the brand new Arcadia Pangea on Friday and a 2-hour set tonight on Saturday at the Rabbit Hole’s Funkingham Palace.
+Cox has become somewhat of a regular at the Worthy Farm-held event since 2016, and last played the iconic Festival in the summer of 2019 where he took to The Glade on Thursday, prior to a back to back set with Jamie Jones at the brand new Arcadia Pangea on Friday and a 2-hour set on Saturday at the Rabbit Hole’s Funkingham Palace.

-Despite the fact that the full line-up for Glastonbury 2020 has yet to be released – all tickets for next year’s Festival have now sold out, with general admission tickets selling out in 33 minutes, following coach + ticket packages which sold out in just 27 minutes.
+Despite the fact that the full line-up for Glastonbury 2020 has yet to be released – all tickets for the festival’s 50th anniversary have already sold out, with general admission tickets selling out in 33 minutes, following coach + ticket packages which sold out in just 27 minutes.

-There will be a resale of any cancelled tickets in the spring, with coach + ticket packages going up for resale on April 16 – followed by a general admission tickets resale (which don’t include travel) on April 19.
+There are still ways to go to Glastonbury’s big 5-0, and in addition to being able to volunteer or enter the various competitions – there will be a resale of any cancelled tickets in the spring, with Coach + Ticket Packages going up for resale on April 16 – followed by a General Admission tickets resale on April 19.

 Glastonbury 2020 will take place at Worthy Farm, Pilton, Somerset – from Wednesday 24th to Sunday 28th June.